 Spring.
 4(4-1) A student may earn a maximum of 12 credits in all enrollments for this course.
-RB: LL 251 R: Approval of department.
+P: LL 251 or approval of department ther intermediate-level work on speaking, read-

 Further intermediate-level work on speaking, reading, and writing a less commonly taught language.
 Continued development of oral proficiency skills.